We may earn affiliate commissions for the recommended products. Learn more.

 I give bonus points to both services for providing social media monitoring.
 Social networks are filled with personal data, which can be used for identity fraud, so protecting it from unauthorized access or surveillance is paramount.

 LifeLock monitors Facebook, LinkedIn, X (formerly Twitter), YouTube, Instagram, TikTok, and Snapchat accounts.
-It alerts you of changes to your account settings or infectious backlinks on the platform.
+It alerts you to changes to your account settings or infectious backlinks on the platform.
 What's more, you can set up child monitoring for cyberbullying, adult content, and even threatening TikTok challenges, which I think is vital to all concerned parents.

 Similarly, the Identity Guard also monitors suspicious social media activity.
 After asking for access to chosen accounts, it will look for dubious account setting changes, suspicious and malicious posts, and check for account credential leaks.
 I haven't identified any significant differences between LifeLock and Identity Guard social media monitoring.